-- At the top of the screen, the various possible operations in the form of a search bar and buttons, - On the left, the list of authorities, identities and certificates, - On the right, details regarding the authority, identity or certificate selected beforehand from the list on the left, as well as information regarding the Certificate Revocation List (CRL) and the configuration of the authority or sub-authority.
+- At the top of the screen, the various possible operations in the form of a search bar and buttons, - On the left, the list of authorities, identities and certificates, - On the right, details regarding the authority, identity or certificate selected beforehand from the list on the left, information regarding the certificate revocation list (CRL), and in the case of a sub-authority, the properties of certificates that were signed by this authority or sub-authority.

 The firewall's health indicator (in the upper banner of the web administration interface when there is an issue) uses probes that track validity dates and the statuses of certificates and CRLs of certification authorities used in the configuration.
-The of the indicator specifies a status:
+The of the indicator specifies its status:

-- For certificates: - Critical: the certificate has been revoked (by a certification authority) or has expired, - $^\circ$ Not critical: the certificate will expire in less than 30 days or it is not yet valid, - Optimal: the certificate does not present any critical characteristics. - For CRLs: - Critical: the CRL of the CA has expired, - Not critical: the certificate will expire in less than 30 days or it is not yet valid, - Optimal: the CRL does not present any critical characteristics.
+- For certificates: - Critical: the certificate has been revoked (by a certification authority) or has expired, - Not critical: the certificate will expire in less than 30 days or it is not yet valid, - Optimal: the certificate does not present any critical characteristics. - For CRLs: - Critical: the CRL of the CA has expired, - Not critical: the certificate will expire in less than 30 days or it is not yet valid, - Optimal: the CRL does not present any critical characteristics.